 The argument in class usually starts when someone has written something like, “You bring me that plate right now,” John demanded.
 Or “I don’t want you to do that ever again,” Mary admonished.

-But some folks think that dialogue tags such as demanded and admonished enliven the work, that they lend vividness and flavor to the writing.
-I just saw a wall poster meant to instruct middle school writing classes that read “Stop Saying Said!” and had words like wailed, sobbed, wheedled, growled, and declared, printed in cartoon letters.
+But some folks think dialogue tags such as demanded and admonished enliven the work, that they lend vividness and flavor to the writing.
+I recently saw a wall poster meant to instruct middle school writing classes that read “Stop Saying Said!” and had words like wailed, sobbed, wheedled, growled, and declared, printed in cartoon letters (yikes. thesaurus alert).

 I’d like to edit that poster to say “Keep Saying Said!” (exclamation point is appropriate because, yes, I’m yelling) and strike out all those other words.
 “Said” and “asked” are all you need 99% of the time (or maybe a “replied” or “answered”).
 And lest you think this is some sort of elitist writing rule, I’d encourage you to think of it as a writing technique.
 It’s a strategy to keep the reader reading that doesn’t open the door to distraction and annoyance.

-But isn’t using “said” all the time boring?
-Isn’t it repetitive and uninteresting?
+So why isn’t using “said” all the time boring?
+Why isn’t its repeated use monotonous and uninteresting?
 If we’re supposed to use strong verbs in our writing, why not strong verbs in our dialogue tags?

 Because dialogue tags work best when they’re invisible.
 They’re often described as wires and pipes, infrastructure, the stuff behind the walls.
 They keep things running and connected but don’t need to be seen.